Mission.io Blog

 7. AI Literacy Over Expertise: Focus on developing basic AI literacy, sufficient for efficient use, rather than striving for expertise.

-8. Prioritize Student Interaction: Always align the use of AI with the primary goal of improving teacher-student interactions and educational outcomes.
+8. Prioritize Getting Time Back With Student: Always align the use of AI with the primary goal of improving teacher-student interactions and educational outcomes.